quantmirror/notes/tests/ds_assesment.md

 <img src="https://raw.githubusercontent.com/sambe-consulting/notes/master/tests/q1_p4.png?token=ASI6IMRRK6LW6NRVOGRQKDTA6F4R4" /><br>

-## Question 2:
+## Question 2: 12

 1. What is the columnar data tool used to analyze data in python?
+2
 2. Given an object instance `df` compute a descriptive stats?
+2
-3. Get five top rows
+3. Get five top rows 2
-4. Mention the different types of Data Structures in Pandas?
+4. Mention the different types of Data Structures in Pandas?2
 5. Define Series in Pandas?
+2
 6. How can we calculate the standard deviation from the Series?
+2

-## Question 3:
+## Question 3: 12
 1.What’s the trade-off between bias and variance?
-2.What is the difference between supervised and unsupervised machine learning?
+2 2.What is the difference between supervised and unsupervised machine learning?
+2
 3. How is KNN different from k-means clustering?
+2
 4. Define precision and recall.?
+2
 5. What is Bayes’ Theorem?
 How is it useful in a machine learning context?
+2
 6. Why is “Naive” Bayes naive?
+2

-## Question 4
+## Question 4: 24
 1. What is DBMS?
+2
 2. What is RDBMS?
+2
 3. What is SQL?
+2
 4. What is a primary key?
+2
 5. What is a unique key?
+2
 6. What is a foreign key?
+2
 7. What are the types of join and explain each?
+2
 8. What is normalization?
+2
 9. What is Denormalization?
+2
 10. What are all the different normalizations?
+2
 11. What is a View?
+2
 12. Write a SQL query to get the third-highest salary of an employee from employee_table?
+2

-## Question 5
+## Question 5 :30
 1. What is a distributed system?
+10
 2. Formalize the concept resiliency?
+10
 3. list challenges of distributed systems?
+10

 ## Results
-1. Kabelo Serame :
+1. Kabelo Serame : Did not write test -> 0
-2. Phindiwe Ndaba:
+2. Phindiwe Ndaba: 41
+   question 1: -> 10
+   question 2: -> 0
+   question 3: ->  0
+   question 4: -> 6
+   question 5: -> 25
-3. Lerato riba:
+3. Lerato riba: 38
+   - question 1 -> 0
+   - question 2 -> 0
+   - question 3 -> 0
+   - question 4 -> 8
+   - question 5 -> 30
-4. Pfarelo Raliphada :
+4. Pfarelo Raliphada : 45
+   - question 1 ->0
+   - question 2 -> 0
+   - question 3 ->1
+   - question 4 -> 24
+   - question 5 -> 20
-5. Ntombifuthi Sibangoni :
+5. Ntombifuthi Sibangoni : 28
+   - question 1 -> 10
+   - question 2 -> 2
+   - question 3 -> 0
+   - question 4 ->6
+   - question 5 -> 10